mlromramse/AndroidGradleSample/README.md

 The main application is a simple adder, you haven't seen one of those before have you :)
 For the purpose of achieving the goals of this project it is sufficient though.

-The files I altered added was simply:
+The files altered and added was simply:

     src/main/java/org.company.androidadderapp/MainActivity.java
     src/main/res/drawable/viperaberus1.jpg
     src/main/res/layout/activity_main.xml
     src/main/res/values/strings.xml

-To see exactly what I've done look into the different text files above, they are commented.
+To see exactly what was done, take a look into the different text files above, they are commented.

+_If you only are interested of the code this far check out the tag TheAdderAppOnly._

+## Instrumentation testing

+The instrumentation testing is performed with help of the Robotium Solo.

+The following was entered to the dependency section in the modules build.gradle:

+    androidTestCompile ('com.jayway.android.robotium:robotium-solo:5.+') {
+        exclude module: 'android'
+        exclude module: 'android-test'
+    }

+After that the folders `androidTest/java/instrumentationTests` was added to the `src` folder.

+The structure of the project is now like this:

+    AndroidGradleSample
+    └── androidAdderApp
+        ├── libs
+        └── src
+            ├── androidTest
+            │   └── java
+            |       └── instrumentationTests
+            └── main
+                ├── java
+                └── res

+In the instrumentationTests folder the MainActivityTest was added.
+In that class we use ActivityInstrumentationTestCase2<T> and Robotium Solo.

+Take a look at the MainActivityTest class for more information, it is commented where needed.

+_If you want to look at the code at this stage check out the TheFirstInstrumentationTest tag_